Stephen Curry: Back-to-back chase (2022–2023)

-On January 25, 2023, against the Memphis Grizzlies, Curry was ejected with over a minute remaining for throwing a mouthpiece, but the Warriors managed to defeat the Grizzlies 122–120 behind Klay Thompson's clutch 3-pointer and Jordan Poole's game-winning layup.
+On January 25, 2023, in a 122–120 victory against the Memphis Grizzlies, Curry was ejected with 1:14 remaining in the fourth quarter for throwing a mouthpiece on the ground, marking the third time that Curry was ejected during his career.
+Curry left the game with a game-high 34 points.
 The next day, Curry was named a Western Conference starter for the 2023 NBA All-Star Game, marking his ninth overall selection.
 On January 30, Curry put up 38 points on 12-of-20 shooting from the field, alongside eight rebounds and 12 assists in a 128–120 win over the Oklahoma City Thunder.
-He also surpassed Wilt Chamberlain (7,216) for the most field goals made in Warriors history with 7,222.
+He also surpassed Wilt Chamberlain (7,216) for the most field goals made in Warriors franchise history with 7,222.
 On March 15, Curry scored 50 points on 8-of-14 shooting from three-point range in a 134–126 loss to the Los Angeles Clippers.
 He became the first player in NBA history to score at least 10,000 career points off of three-pointers.
-Curry also surpassed Michael Jordan as having the most 50+ point games after turning 30 years old and is now tied with Wilt Chamberlain at 7 games.
+Curry also surpassed Michael Jordan for the most 50-point games at age 30 or older, tying Chamberlain's then-record of 7 games.

+In Game 7 of the Warriors' first round playoff series against the Sacramento Kings, Curry scored a playoff career-high 50 points in a 120–100 win.
+He became the first player to score 50 points in a Game 7 and tied Karl Malone for the most points in a playoff game at age 35 or older.
+He also became the first player in playoff history to score at least 20 points from behind the arc and in the paint in the same game.
+Following the series' completion, Curry joined Jordan as the only players in playoff history to record at least 200 points in a series at age 35 or older.
+In Game 4 of the Western Conference semifinals against the Lakers, Curry logged his third postseason career triple-double with 31 points, 10 rebounds, 14 assists, and three steals in a 104–101 loss.
+The Warriors were eliminated in six games, despite Curry's 32-point outing in a 122–101 closeout loss in Game 6.